AFTER ALL THE SPECIAL EVENTS OF OUR

 *You can see the video of our 50-year Re-Dedication Event on our FACEBOOK page.
 Thanks for helping us wind up our 50th Anniversary in this very special way!

-YOU CAN STILL CELEBRATE OUR 50TH YEAR with Commemorative items available at the museum to add to your collection!
+Commemorative items available at the museum to add to your collection:

-The Baldwin Lake Bridge glass celebrates our newest exhibit titled, “Postcards from Baldwin Lake,” and the Flat River Historical Museum glass commemorates the Golden Jubilee Anniversary Year of the museum established in 1972.
+The BALDWIN LAKE BRIDGE GLASS celebrates our newest exhibit titled, “Postcards from Baldwin Lake,” and the FLAT RIVER MUSEUM GLASS commemorates the Golden Jubilee Anniversary Year of the museum established in 1972.
 Thanks to Fran Schuleit for sharing her exquisite artwork of historic landmarks to view again and again as you celebrate our local community.

 Commemorative coins and patches are also available at the museum.